Let’s take a look at three primary questions insurance carriers consider before declaring a total loss:

 About Shaun Murphy and Pablo Beach Insurance

 Shaun Murphy brings 27 years of insurance experience to Pablo Beach Insurance, the independent insurance agency he founded in 2005 with his wife, Emily.
 Pablo Beach Insurance has three locations across Florida and counts one of the Murphys’ children, Spencer, as part of its leadership team.
-Shaun strongly believes in providing customers with a broad choice of insurance coverages from a variety of carriers and at a variety of prices.
+Shaun strongly believes in providing customers with a broad choice of insurance coverage from a variety of carriers at a variety of prices.
 That’s why he started Pablo Beach Insurance, after experiencing firsthand how limited customers are when purchasing insurance directly from a carrier rather than from an independent agent.